Bobbleheads: How They're Made

 Step 1: Designing the Bobblehead

-Every bobblehead starts as an idea.
-Artists create sketches of what the figure will look like.
-They decide on the pose, uniform details, and facial expression.
-The design needs to capture recognizable features that make the figure look like a specific player or mascot.
+Every bobblehead begins with a conceptual idea.
+Artists generate sketches to visualize how the figure will appear.
+They deliberate on elements such as the pose, uniform specifics, and facial expressions.
+The design must effectively capture distinguishing features that allow the figure to authentically represent a particular player or mascot.

 Step 2: Sculpting the Original